microsoft/kiota/specs/cli/plugin-edit.md

 `kiota plugin update` allows a developer to edit an existing plugin in the `workspace.json` file.
 If either the `workspace.json` file or if the `--plugin-name` plugin can't be found within the `workspace.json` file, the command should error out and let the developer know.

 When executing, the plugin entry defined by the `--plugin-name` parameter will be modified.
 All parameters should be supported and the only required one is `--plugin-name`.
 All others are optional as they would only modify the configuration of the plugin.
-If the OpenAPI description location changed or any properties of the plugin entry in `workspace.json`, a new hash composed of the Kiota version, the OpenAPI description location and the properties of the manifest will be generated and and would trigger an update to the [API Manifest][def] located in the root folder (the).
+If the OpenAPI document location changed or any properties of the plugin entry in `workspace.json`, a new hash composed of the Kiota version, the OpenAPI document location and the properties of the manifest will be generated and and would trigger an update to the [API Manifest][def] located in the root folder (the).
 > [!NOTE]
 > > In one's solution, there might be two different [API Manifests][def].
-The `apimanifest.json` in the root folder represents a single artifact surface of all APIs and it will always be generated.
+The `apimanifest.json` in the `./kiota` folder represents a single artifact surface of all APIs and it will always be generated.
 The second one, specific to each plugin, will be named `{plugin-name}-apimanifest.json` and saved in the choosen output directory when `apimanifest` value is used as the plugin type.

 Once the `workspace.json` file and the API Manifest are updated, the code generation will be executed based on the newly updated API client configuration.